-US and Nato say No to Putin's ultimatum
+Nato and US say No to Putin's ultimatum

 "This includes the right of each nation to choose its own security arrangements.
 Russia should refrain from coercive force posturing, aggressive rhetoric, and malign activities directed against allies and other nations," he added.

-Nato, the same day, "in parallel with the United States" conveyed "written proposals" to Russia for new security arrangements in Europe, Stoltenberg said.
+Nato, the same day, "in parallel" with the US, conveyed "written proposals" to Russia for new security arrangements in Europe, Stoltenberg said.

 The Western proposals included reopening Russia-Nato embassies in Brussels and Moscow and making more use of "military-to-military channels of communications" to reduce the risk of an accidental clash.